w4bo/AA2425-unibo-mldm/slides/04-datapreparation.md

 - Support to SQL-like operations (join/merge, aggregation, etc.)
 - Imputation of missing values
 - Manipulation of data shape
-- By convention, the package pandas is imported as “pd”
+- By convention, the package pandas is imported as `pd`

 # References